y-takashina/HtmZetaOne/README.md

 ## Build
-Just open the solution file, then build.
+Just open the solution file, then build. r
 ## Correspondence to the theory
 - HTM Node
   - In this repository, a `Node` represents an HTM Node. `LeafNode` and `LeafNodeForContinuous` are for the 1st level nodes, and `InternalNode` is for the 2nd or higher level nodes.
+  - The 1st argument of the constructor of the `LeafNode` and `LeafNodeForContinuous` is train stream.
+The 2nd is test stream.
+The 3rd is a metrics, which is used to calculate distance in the temporal pooling process.
+  - The 1st argument of the constructor of the `InternalNode` is child nodes, and the 2nd is a metrics described before.
 - Coincidence patterns
   - The coincidence patterns in each node are stored in the node's `SpatialPooler`.
 - Temporal groups